aa04arc/postfix-relay-kubernetes-master/README.md

 helm upgrade --install postfix-relay helm/postfix -f custom-values.yaml
 ```

-### Postfix Metrics exporter
-An optional postfix-exporter sidecar can be deployed for exposing postfix metrics.
-This is using the work from https://github.com/kumina/postfix_exporter.

 To enable the exporter sidecar, update your `custom-values.yaml` file and **add**
 ```yaml